Yarl745/shortway/README.md

 ## Description

-Shortway is a Flutter application designed to demonstrate field pathfinding functionality.
+ShortWay is a Flutter application designed to demonstrate field pathfinding functionality.
 Utilizing a combination of technologies such as Flutter, Dio for networking, and MobX for state management, Shortway allows users to input a base API URL to fetch field data and calculate the shortest paths.

 ## Getting Started